 Blocking Texts as a Business

-As a business, you may want to block texts for similar reasons.
+As a business, you may want to block unwanted text messages for similar reasons.
 For example, receiving spam messages can clog your SMS inboxes.
 Plus, you may want to block offensive or upsetting texts from bad actors, like spammers or disgruntled former employees or customers.
-Stopping these spam messages can help your team members feel safer as they manage texts—and help them focus on important customer conversations.
+Stopping these spam messages with the latest security technology can create a safer work environment—and help team members focus on important customer conversations.

 Blocking Spammers as an Individual or Business

 An astonishing 7.4 billion spam texts were sent last March, so if you’re receiving spam messages, you certainly aren’t alone.
 If you end up blocking a number that seems like spam, consider reporting the spammer, too.
 (They can be dangerous!)
-Spammers often switch phone numbers, so blocking them might not do too much good.
+Spammers often switch phone numbers, so blocking them might not do too much good—but block spam numbers just in case.

-How To Block Text Messages on Your Phone
+How Do I Block Text Messages on My Phone?

 Whether you have an iPhone or Android device, you have options for blocking texts.
 Your choice will depend on what device you have—and what exactly you’re looking to block.